-(18) In order to facilitate cross border acquiring, all cross-border 'consumer' debit card transactions should have a maximum interchange fee of 0,20% and all (cross-border and domestic) consumer credit card transactions should have a maximum interchange fee of 0.30%.
 (19) Those caps are based on the so-called 'Merchant Indifference Test' developed in economic literature, which identifies the fee level a merchant would be willing to pay if he were to compare the cost of the customer's use of a payment card with those of non-card (cash) payments (taking into account the fee for service paid to acquiring banks, i.e. the merchant service charge coming on top of the interchange fee).
 It thereby stimulates the use of efficient payment instruments through a promotion of those cards that provide higher transactional benefits, while at the same time preventing disproportionate merchant fees, which would impose hidden costs on other consumers.
-Excessive merchant fees might otherwise arise due to the collective interchange fee arrangements, as merchants are reluctant to turn down costly payment instruments for fear of losing business.
+Excessive merchants are reluctant to turn down costly payment instruments for fear of losing business.
 Experience has shown that those levels are proportionate, as they do not call into question the operation of international card schemes and payment service providers.
 They also provide benefits for retailers and consumers and provide legal certainty.

-(19a) However, taking into account the need for flexibility for the domestic payment cards markets, where some debit payment cards schemes already exist and work efficiently, for domestic debit card transactions a weighted average interchange fee of no more than the 0,2 % of the average annual transaction value may be applied at domestic level with reference to all domestic debit card transactions within each payment card scheme.
-In relation to the interchange fee cap calculated on the annual average transaction value within one payment card scheme, it is sufficient that a payment service provider participates to a payment card scheme (or other kind of agreements among payment service providers) in which, for all domestic debit card transactions, a weighted average interchange of no more than the 0,20 per cent is applied.
+(19a) However, taking into account the need for flexibility for the domestic payment cards markets, where some debit payment cards schemes already exist and work efficiently, for domestic debit card transactions a weighted average IF-interchange fee of no more than the 0,2 % of the annual transaction value may be applied at domestic level with reference to all domestic debit card transactions within each payment card scheme.
+Member States may decide to ensure that the maximum weighted average IFinterchange fee will be respected by imposing individual maximum weighted average IF interchange fee levels on individual payment service providers or on individual transactions within one payment card scheme.
 Member States may decide to adopt - as in the case of cross-border transactions - a per transaction interchange fee cap up to 0,2% of the value of the transaction for domestic debit card transactions.
-In both approaches at domestic level an interchange fee can be applied for example as a flat fee or a percentage fee or a combination of the two; percentage caps are compatible with setting in addition a maximum flat fee amount.
-In any case they must ensure compliance with the weighted average maximum cap at domestic level.
+In both approaches With respect to the above mentioned cap, at domestic level an interchange fee can be applied either as a flat fee or a percentage fee or a combination of the two; percentage caps are compatible with setting in addition a maximum flat fee amount provided that they also ensure compliance with the weighted average maximum cap at domestic level.
 Member States may also define a specific interchange fee cap for micropayments provided that it ensures the compliance with the weighted average maximum cap at domestic level.
+The adoption of the average approach does not exclude that Member States may decide to adopt - as in the case of cross border transaction - a fixed percentage cap per transaction cap of up to 0,2 % of the annual domestic debit card transactions value, provided that it ensures compliance with the cap.
 In either way, the principle according to which Member States may define a specific lower maximum interchange fee cap (Rec.
-14) is confirmed.
+14) is confirmed. -including a specific interchange fee cap for micropayments.